Why are rates going up?+

 We have worked very hard to hold down rate increases.
 We periodically need to adjust rates due to increases we incur in programming and business costs.
 TV networks continue to demand major increases in the costs they charge us to carry their networks.
 We will continue to negotiate to keep costs as low as possible.
 You are our priority.

 Can you tell me what one TV station/network costs?+

 Our contracts prohibit us from providing information by individual TV station and networks.

-I am in a promotional package, are my rates changing now too?+
+I am in a promotional package, are my rates changing, too?+

 Is this cost different from what I have been paying for in the past?+

 The monthly rate for cable TV is based on fees paid for TV programming and the cost of operating and maintaining the cable TV system so that our signals can reach subscribers’ homes with quality and reliability.
-Wave has invested millions in its network and services in 2019 and will continue to invest in 2020.
+We are continually improving and upgrading our network to meet the growing needs of our customers.
+We have invested millions in our network and services in 2021 and will continue to invest in 2022.

 While we pledge to hold prices as low as possible, annual adjustments are necessary because of the rising cost of TV programming – specific to broadcast, sports and entertainment networks.

 In recent years, broadcasters and network owners have become very aggressive, demanding increasingly larger payments for carriage of their “must see” network shows and their family of networks when historically most channels were available at much lower costs to consumers and the cable TV provider.